Publisher PDF: the final published version of the article, with professional formatting and typesetting

 Digital USD Citation

 Sheehan, D. P., "Infrared Cloaking, Stealth, and the Second Law of Thermodynamics" (2012).
-Physics and Biophysics: Faculty Publications.
+Physics and Biophysics: Faculty Scholarship.
 9.